werpu/input_pipe/readme.md

 ### I don't like YAML are there any other options? #####

-Yes, yaml is very restrictive in its syntax and hence other config file options are available
+Yes, YAML is very restrictive in its syntax and hence other config file options are available

 At the moment following config file languages are supported: